HamdalatAdebayo/food-prices-analysis-in-nigeria/README.md

 # Food Price in Nigeria (2007–2025)
-Analysis of food prices across different states in Nigeria showing trends over time and predicting what the future price could be.
+This project analyzes food price trends across different states in Nigeria, examining how prices have evolved over time and forecasting possible future price movements.
+The insights generated aim to support data-driven decision-making for businesses, policymakers, and other stakeholders concerned with food security, market stability, and economic planning.

 ## Overview
 This project analyzes food price trends in Nigeria from 2007 to 2025 and predict possible future prices using a dataset compiled by the World Bank Development Economics Data Group.